 Test 12 weeks after unprotected sex for most accurate results

 Read your own results instantly

 We’ll ask you a few questions about your health.
 We’ll text you when we dispatch your order.

 Free discreet delivery

 Delivery is included.
-Your order will be delivered in unbranded packaging by 1st Class post.
+Your order will be delivered in plain packaging by 1st Class post.

 You’ll be able to see your results within 15 minutes.

 Get support by text.
 If you need help with the test or want to discuss your result, our clinicians are here to help.